 Quick overview of SSE

 The context of the framework is important to understand before heading to SSE predictions for the year 2023.
-What defines SSE, what conditions employ it, and what additional circumstances influence the relevance and positioning of SSE?
+What defines Gartner SSE, what conditions employ it, and what additional circumstances influence the relevance and positioning of Security Service Edge?

-The name Secure Service Edge was coined by Gartner in 2021, defining the security element of SASE.
+The name Security Service Edge was coined by Gartner’s research organization in 2021, defining the security element of Secure Access Service Edge.
 Discarding the SD-WAN (the networking part of SASE), SSE contains the remaining core elements of Firewall-as-a-Service (FWaaS), Cloud Access Security Broker (CASB), Secure Web Gateway (SWG), and Zero Trust Network Access (ZTNA).

 The SSE framework applies to a business setting where a Software-Defined Wide Area Network (SD-WAN) is not required, meaning a company doesn’t have a complex branch network.